-Now that the prices for accommodation, transport, and food are accounted for — you now need to know how much money to allot in your Balkans travel budget for activities.
+Now that the prices for accommodation, transport, and food are accounted for — you now need to know how much money to allot for activities.

 Fortunately for the budget-conscious traveller, many of the main attractions in the big Balkan cities are free of charge or only ask for a small, voluntary donation.
 It is entirely possible to have a fulfilling sightseeing experience in the Balkans without spending a penny.

 Every main city offers a free walking tour, where guides work only for tips — the generally accepted etiquette is to give the guide what you think the tour was worth.
 In the Balkans, I usually would tip around €10 for a free tour.